 Revisiting A Place Gives You A Deeper Perspective

 Revisiting familiar places is addictive, you already know the best thing to eat for breakfast (and at what restaurant), the best places to catch a perfect view of the mountains or something else.
 Familiarity brings a sense of belonging.

-I remember when I traveled to Germany, for the first time, back in March 2017 I had no idea about what to expect.
-But as I kept revisiting Germany (I’ve been to Germany thrice now, despite never been to the highlighted towns like Amsterdam or regions like Scandinavia) I developed a sort of understanding towards it.
-Now Germany feels more home than any other country in the world!
+I remember when I travelled to Germany, for the first time, back in March 2017 I had no idea about what to expect.
+But as I kept revisiting Germany (I’ve been to Germany thrice now, despite never having been to the highlighted towns like Amsterdam or regions like Scandinavia) I developed a sort of understanding towards it.
+Now Germany feels more at home than any other country in the world!

 Similarly, Sethan is more home to me now than where I spent most of the time of my life — New Delhi.

-Every place, moreover, has its own charm.
+Every place, moreover, has its charm.
 In difficult times, for example, I have always sought solace in Rishikesh and every time I visit Rishikesh and sit by the Ganges I feel inspired by the purity in its air.
 It’s astonishing how a river can infuse so many feelings in an individual and teach you so much about life.
-Similarly, traveling (to a certain place we know) is a getaway to break in the mundane chain of activities we all are bound by.
+Similarly, traveling (to a certain place we know) is a getaway to break into the mundane chain of activities we all are bound by.